ByteHUB402/ByteHUB402-/README.md

 ## 🤝 Contributing

-We welcome contributions to improve NeuraSeek!
+We welcome contributions to improve ByteHUB402!
 Here's how you can help:

 1. **Fork the repository**
 2. **Create a feature branch**